-Towards midnight he heard a loud crash, and awaking, saw two white spirits standing by the chapel, and one of them spoke as follows: "It is now a year and a day since I, because of an unfulfilled wish, caused the mouth of the king of the kingdom near here to grow so.
+Towards midnight he heard a loud crash.
+Awaking, he saw two white spirits standing by the chapel.
+One of them said to the other: "It is now a year and a day since I, because of an unfulfilled wish, caused the mouth of the king of the kingdom near here to grow so.
 But he can be cured.
 Two hours' distance from here is a small lake.
 In the lake is a fish with five eyes or more.
 He who eats that fish raw, is at once free from his misfortunes, whatever they be."

 After some more talk like this, the ghosts vanished with a noice of shotguns.

 Sepple at once sprang up, and was eager to try his fortune.
-At the end of the forest he found the lake, and in it he saw a fish with five eyes swimming around.
+At the end of the forest he found the lake.
+In it he saw a fish with five eyes swimming around.
 Fishing it was not easily done, for Sepple lacked tools and had to make them as best he could.
-But at last he succeeded, and at once took the fish to the king with the broad mouth, just as the king was eating.
+But at last he got the fish, and at once took it to the king with the broad mouth just as the king was eating.

-Quickly Sepple approached him and told he had a cure for the king's malady.
+Quickly Sepple went up to him and told he had a cure for the king's malady.
 He showed the rare fish to the king, and added, "Now I will ask for your daughter to marry, for I think the fish will entirely cure you of your unfortunate mouth if you follow my instructions."